-- How do you handle players coming off of an injury-marred season? - Can you reasonably pro-rate a mid-season call-up's stat line to a full season?

-• Is last year's pitching breakout star really now in the same class as the game's elite?
+- How do you handle players coming off an injury-marred season? - Can you reasonably pro-rate a mid-season call-up's stat line to a full season? - Is last year's rookie breakout star really in the same class as the game's elite?

 I don't know.
 You don't know.
 Nobody knows.
-But someone is going to have to slap a bunch of numbers on these guys in order for you to draft, right?
+But someone is going to have to slap a bunch of numbers on these guys for you to draft, right?